 Key Stage 5 Mathematics:

 To aid students in their studies, we have invested in the latest textbooks for A-Level Maths and Further Maths, as well as ensuring that students have individual access to the “Pearson” interactive digital resource.
 In addition, students have logins to the “Maths Net” A-Level website.
-We also run weekly revision sessions, for students, as well as being available at other times.
+We also run weekly revision sessions for students, as well as are available at other times.

 We follow the Edexcel syllabus for both Mathematics and Further Mathematics.